nikomac/MartianRobots/README.md

  2. Open the `Package Manager Console` and set the default project to `MartianRobots.Repository`
  3. Execute `update-database` to create all the necessary tables to run this app.

-**CAUTION** If deployed locally using Docker remember it and you have the DB locally as well, the docker app will not have access to the DB using `localhost` routes.
+**CAUTION** If deployed locally using Docker remember that if you have the DB locally as well, the docker app will not have access to the DB using `localhost` routes.

 The Web Api can be tested using swagger, it contains some examples and descriptions of the endpoints.